Pineapple singer Karol G is ready for her Miami show. Are you?

-Karol G’ sexy video is crushing the Internet.
+Karol G’ video is crushing the Internet.
 The ‘Pineapple’ singer will be in Miami soon

 Karol G, we are waiting patiently for you up in here.